Earn Your Degree in Paralegal Studies at Bucks

-Ninety-eight percent of our students surveyed would recommend Bucks to their friends and family.
+Ninety-five percent of our students surveyed would recommend Bucks to their friends and family.
 That says it all.

 Bucks professors love to teach and are accessible to students.
 Typical class size is 18-25.
 Bucks offers more than 75 programs of study.

 - Hear Bucks professors talk about their love of teaching (video).

 - Hear students talk about their professors (video).

 Bucks campuses have state-of-the-art science, computer and allied health labs, smartboards in most classrooms, and free WiFi.

 The beautiful main campus in Newtown, on 200 acres adjacent to Tyler State Park, includes recently renovated lecture halls, library, student center and indoor pool, on-campus child care, gymnasium and wellness center, new allied health and music & multimedia facilities, and the new 9,000 square foot James J. Linksz Pavilion.